Welcome to Cambridge City of Sanctuary

 Cambridge is known throughout the world as a centre of learning and enlightenment, and as an intellectual and technological powerhouse.
 Our aim is to empower this amazing community to use its resources to help refugees.
-We have an active Faiths group and a Schools Of Sanctuary group that is working with the amazing, and very yellow, School Bus Project, and is developing links with other education projects in Europe and the Middle East.
-We also have a Cambridge Chapter of Techfugees which is working closely with Help Refugees to bring technology to the volunteers working in the refugee camps in Calais and Greece.
+We have an active Faiths group and a Schools Of Sanctuary group that is developing links with other education projects in Europe and the Middle East.
+Our volunteers with tech skills have working closely with Help Refugees to bring technology to the volunteers working in the refugee camps in Calais and Greece.

 We work closely with other groups:

-The Cambridge Convoy Refugee Action Group organise regular convoys which travel to Calais to help build shelters and distribute aid.
+The Cambridge Convoy Refugee Action Group organise regular convoys which travel to France to help cook food, chop and bag firewood and help with the sorting and distribution of aid.
 The Cambridge Refugee Resettlement Campaign group work together with the City Council and County Council to help with the resettlement of refugees in Cambridge.

 There is always more to do.
 If you’d like to be part of this amazing community get in touch – we’d love to work with you.

 Cambridge Ethnic Community Forum was commissioned by Cambridge City Council to conduct a piece of research on asylum seekers and refugees currently residing in Cambridge.
 This was also done on behalf of Cambridge City of Sanctuary.
 CECF, through its Refugee Service, provides welfare advice and practical help to asylum seekers and refugees in Cambridge.